Insights

 To maximise the likelihood of commercial success, manufacturers need to understand how each of these stakeholders shapes the access journey, their unmet needs and definitions of value, and the types of evidence they are likely to find convincing.
 An early evidence strategy determines these unmet needs and evidentiary requirements from the first stages of drug development, and systematically addresses them through carefully designed clinical trials, supporting research activities and market access planning.

 Figure 1.
 Evidentiary needs of stakeholders across the market access journey.
 Diverse stakeholder requirements can be most effectively addressed early in drug development by designing comprehensive clinical trials and supporting research.
-We will explore evidence generation activities in depth in Part 2 of this series.
+We explore evidence generation activities in depth in Part 2 of this series.

 Early evidence generation and Symmetron